🎨 cascading stylesheets

 CSS Reset

 sanitize.css is a CSS Reset that helps normalize things across browsers, a lesser problem these days but still important.
+Chris Coyier's "reset": an opinionated take on a reset.

 conventions